 - 9.1.
 A vehicle must cross the finishing line under its own power on the circuit after the chequered flag has been shown to qualify as a finisher.
 A vehicle may not be pushed at any time by any means during an event except by track officials except where the vehicle has reached the pit entry line and may be pushed by personnel authorised to be on the pit lane. - 9.2.
 A vehicle must complete 75% of its class winner's race distance to qualify as a class finisher. - 9.3.
 Race distance will be defined as the number of laps completed by the leading vehicle in each class.
-Should there be only one vehicle or should only one car in a class finish, the organisers will determine a class race distance based on 75% of a race distance calculated by using the historical lap times of a car in that class.

-9.4 The Pit Lane Exit will close 5 minutes before the end of the race.
+Should there be only one vehicle or should only one car in a class finish, the organisers will determine a class race distance based on 75% of a race distance calculated by using the historical lap times of a car in that class. - 9.4 The Pit Lane Exit will close 5 minutes before the end of the race.
+This closing time will be based on the official timekeeper's time and not subject to a visual aid to determine the closure.